samwasted/shell-cpp/README.md

-# Sandbox Shell
+# jailsh
-> A Unix shell + lightweight container runtime for safe execution of untrusted code.
+> A Unix shell that doubles as a container runtime using raw Linux kernel primitives.

 A Unix shell in C++17 with an AST-based execution engine and a built-in, kernel-enforced sandbox for safely running untrusted programs.